akanimax/pro_gan_pytorch/README.md

     optional arguments:
+      -h, --help            show this help message and exit --retrain RETRAIN     whenever you want to resume training from saved models (default: False) --generator_path GENERATOR_PATH
+                            Path to the generator model for retraining the ProGAN (default: None) --discriminator_path DISCRIMINATOR_PATH
-      -h, --help            show this help message and exit --rec_dir REC_DIR     whether images stored under one folder or has a recursive dir structure (default: True) --flip_horizontal FLIP_HORIZONTAL
+                            Path to the discriminat or model for retraining the ProGAN (default: None) --rec_dir REC_DIR     whether images stored under one folder or has a recursive dir structure (default: True) --flip_horizontal FLIP_HORIZONTAL
                             whether to apply mirror augmentation (default: True)